 Breast screening campaign

-The campaign is carried across online, out-of-home, newspapers and magazines.
+The campaign is in market April – July 2018 and will be carried across digital, social, out-of-home, newspapers and magazines.
 To find out more about breast screening and to book an appointment, visit www.breastscreen.qld.gov.au

 - DL Flyer (PDF)

 - Baby Bug banner version 1 – campaign creative (PDF)